 There will probably be moments when you don’t like anything and wish you’d never got on the plane.
 Take some notes to remind you what you enjoy about your new home.
 It could be as simple as a delicious bao you got from a street vendor, or how the people are so friendly.
 You might also find it entertaining to keep track of some of the cultural differences you notice.

 Get involved in something local

 Make connections with people who live locally.
 Don’t be afraid to step out of your comfort zone, although there’s also no need to push yourself (or anyone you’re with) too far too fast.

 Learn the local lingo

 If it’s a whole new language, start with picking up the basic words.
 If it’s just another version of a language you already know, there are likely to be unfamiliar expressions and words that mean unexpected things.
 For example, if you’re moving the from the Antipodes, you wouldn’t call your trousers pants in the UK.

 Plan your move before you make it.

 Some planning before you go can make your move overseas much simpler.
 One very simple thing – make sure you have somewhere to stay when you first arrive.
-Our Moving Guides (add link) are a helpful place to start your planning, and we also have checklists (add link) that help you plan from 3 months in advance.
+Our Moving Guides are a helpful place to start your planning, and we also have moving checklists that help you plan from 3 months in advance.